StuyPulse/cv-edu-2017/README.md

 You might already notice that the reflexite's coloring is weird, and that the whole image is slightly blue.
-We can see this better by displaying the hue channel:
+We can see this better by displaying the hue channel in our code:

 ````java
 public void run(Mat frame) {